One of the reasons for the existence of government that we are "taught" early on in life is that you can't declare war

 It takes a bit of reflection to realize that the market can handle even this decision much more elegantly than the democratic

 sledge hammer that we use for a fly swatter.
-Let's look at Iraq for example.
-The hawks forced us ALL to pay for
+The neocons that control the criminal IRS forced us ALL to pay for invading

 The best solution is to let people fund wars voluntarily.
 (Yes, I'm trotting out the old "vote with your dollars"